mattgiaro/obsidian-smart-search/README.md

 - Registers a global click event and output 'click' to the console.
 - Registers a global interval which logs 'setInterval' to the console.

-## First time developing plugins?

-Quick starting guide for new plugin devs:

-- Check if [someone already developed a plugin for what you want](https://obsidian.md/plugins)!
-There might be an existing plugin similar enough that you can partner up with.
-- Make a copy of this repo as a template with the "Use this template" button (login to GitHub if you don't see it).
-- Clone your repo to a local development folder.
-For convenience, you can place this folder in your `.obsidian/plugins/your-plugin-name` folder.
-- Install NodeJS, then run `npm i` in the command line under your repo folder.
-- Run `npm run dev` to compile your plugin from `main.ts` to `main.js`.
-- Make changes to `main.ts` (or create new `.ts` files).
-Those changes should be automatically compiled into `main.js`.
-- Reload Obsidian to load the new version of your plugin.
-- Enable plugin in settings window.
-- For updates to the Obsidian API run `npm update` in the command line under your repo folder.
+## Features:

+- Allows you to search your notes using natural language (no need for AI.
+Your vault remains private.)

+## Next features (roadmap):
+- ALlows you to exclude specific files, folders, or tags from the search.

+- Allows you to only search within a specific folder or tag
+## Logic

+Search function priortizes exact matches in titles and note content.

+THen, it will search based on NLP.
 ## Releasing new releases

 - Update your `manifest.json` with your new version number, such as `1.0.1`, and the minimum Obsidian version required for your latest release.
 - Update your `versions.json` file with `"new-plugin-version": "minimum-obsidian-version"` so older versions of Obsidian can download an older version of your plugin that's compatible.
 - Create new GitHub release using your new version number as the "Tag version".
 Use the exact version number, don't include a prefix `v`.
-See here for an example: https://github.com/obsidianmd/obsidian-sample-plugin/releases
+See here for an example: https://github.com/obsidianmd/obsidian-smart-search/releases
 - Upload the files `manifest.json`, `main.js`, `styles.css` as binary attachments.
 Note: The manifest.json file must be in two places, first the root path of your repository and also in the release.
 - Publish the release.